Two-banded Cruiser (Phyllomacromia contumax)

 Behaviour

-Highly aerial and most often encountered in flight, but can occasionally be found perched.
-Hangs vertically from a perch when at rest.
-Patrols back and forth along a chosen course, along the edge of a wetland, around the treetops or along a road or clearing.
+The Two-banded Cruiser is highly aerial and is most often encountered in flight, but can occasionally be found perched.
+It hangs vertically from a perch when at rest.
+Patrols back and forth along a chosen course, along the edge of a wetland, around the treetops, or along a road or clearing.

 Status and Conservation

-Locally common.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-Frequently found around suitable man-made habitats.
+The Two-banded Cruiser is locally common.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+It is a fairly adaptable species and is frequently found around suitable man-made habitats.

 Distribution

 Phyllomacromia contumax is widespread in Sub-Saharan Africa.
-Absent only from the arid regions of NE Africa and SW Africa.
-In South Africa the Two-banded Cruiser occurs widely in the N and E. Most abundant in NE KwaZulu-Natal.
+It is absent only from the arid regions of north-east Africa and the western parts of southern Africa.
+In South Africa, the Two-banded Cruiser occurs widely in the north and east.
+It is most abundant in north-eastern KwaZulu-Natal.

 Below is a map showing the distribution of records for Two-banded Cruiser in the OdonataMAP database as at February 2020.